Anubhav9452/Blood-bank-management-system/README.md

 # Blood-bank-management-system
-Web application for ease acess of blood to every on ewho needs it.
+Web application for ease acess of blood to every on who needs it.